-Most premature failures in rotating machinery are usually a result of imbalance, which is often caused by uneven mass distribution around the axis of rotation.
-Excess vibrations are a result of this unbalance in rotating machinery, and may cause unacceptable levels of noise and reduce the lifespan of shaft bearings and thus the machine itself.
-Dynamic balancing is among the main solutions to counteract this and prolong the performance of your equipment.
+Most premature failures in rotating machinery are usually a result of imbalance, which is often caused by uneven mass distribution around the axis of rotation, in a specific component.
+This imbalance is what causes excess vibration, which may also cause unacceptable levels of noise and reduce the lifespan of shaft bearings and thus the machine itself.
+Dynamic balancing is the most effective solution to counteract this and prolong the performance of your equipment.
 Our article aims to highlight the main factors that impact dynamic balancing.

 What is dynamic balancing?

 One goal of manufacturers when designing any machine is to ensure that it will operate free from vibrations.
 The other goal is to ensure that the machine runs for the longest time possible.
 However, in reality, vibrations form part of rotating machinery, and some vibration levels may be unacceptable.

 Instead of removing all vibration from machinery, the manufacturers try to balance it to the peachiest extent possible.
 One method of balancing is dynamic balancing, where machinery is used to identify the imbalance points and rectify them.
 Manufacturers perform dynamic balancing using sensors that they attach to bearing pedals.
 The sensors allow the identification of unbalance on two planes to allow real correction.

 What are the factors that can affect the efficiency of dynamic balancing?

 Many manufacturing factors can affect the efficiency of dynamic balancing, including material issues such as porosity, density, blowholes, and voids.
 Fabrication issues include eccentric machining, misshapen castings, and poor assembly.
 Distortion issues include temperature and aerodynamics changes and rotational stresses.
 These problems arise during the manufacturing process, while others arise during the machine’s operational life.